Woody plant: Characteristics

-Woody plants are usually trees, shrubs, or lianas.
-These are usually perennial plants whose stems and larger roots are reinforced with wood produced from secondary xylem.
+Woody plants include trees, shrubs, or lianas.
+These are usually perennials whose stems and larger roots are reinforced with wood produced from secondary xylem.
 The main stem, larger branches, and roots of these plants are usually covered by a layer of bark.
-Wood is a structural tissue that allows woody plants to grow from above ground stems year after year, thus making some woody plants the largest and tallest terrestrial plants.
+Wood is a structural tissue that allows woody plants to grow from above-ground stems year after year, thus making some woody plants the largest and tallest terrestrial plants.

-Woody plants, like herbaceous perennials, typically have a dormant period of the year when growth does not take place, in colder climates due to freezing temperatures and lack of daylight during the winter months, in subtropical and tropical climates due to the dry season when precipitation becomes minimal.
-The dormant period will be accompanied by shedding of leaves if the plant is deciduous.
+Woody plants, like herbaceous perennials, typically have a dormant period of the year when growth does not take place.
+This occurs in temperate and continental due to freezing temperatures and lack of daylight during the winter months.
+Meanwhile, dormancy in subtropical and tropical climates is due to the dry season; when low precipitation limits water available for growth.
+The dormant period will be accompanied by abscission (if the plant is deciduous).
 Evergreen plants do not lose all their leaves at once (they instead shed them gradually over the growing season), however growth virtually halts during the dormant season.
-Many woody plants native to subtropical regions and nearly all native to the tropics are evergreen due to year-round warm temperatures.
+Many woody plants native to the subtropics and tropics are evergreen due to year-round warm temperatures and rainfall.
+However, in many regions with a tropical savanna climate or a monsoon subtropical climate, a lengthy dry season precludes evergreen vegetation, instead promoting the predominance of deciduous trees.

 During the fall months, each stem in a deciduous plant cuts off the flow of nutrients and water to the leaves.
 This causes them to change colors as the chlorophyll in the leaves breaks down.
 Special cells are formed that sever the connection between the leaf and stem, so that it will easily detach.
-Evergreen plants do not shed their leaves and merely go into a state of low activity during the dormant season.
+Evergreen plants do not shed their leaves, merely go into a state of low activity during the dormant season (in order to acclimate to cold temperatures or low rainfall).
 During spring, the roots begin sending nutrients back up to the canopy.

 When the growing season resumes, either with warm weather or the wet season, the plant will break bud by sending out new leaf or flower growth.
 This is accompanied by growth of new stems from buds on the previous season's wood.
 In colder climates, most stem growth occurs during spring and early summer.
 When the dormant season begins, the new growth hardens off and becomes woody.
-Once this happens, the stem will never grow in length again, however it will keep expanding in diameter for the rest of the plant's life.
+Once this happens, the stem will no longer grow in length; however, it will continue to expand in diameter for the rest of the plant's life.

 Most woody plants native to colder climates have distinct growth rings produced by each year's production of new vascular tissue.
 Only the outer handful of rings contain living tissue (the cambium, xylem, phloem, and sapwood).
-Inner layers have heartwood, dead tissue that serves merely as structural support.
+Inner layers contain heartwood, which is dead tissue that serves primarily as structural support.